TV Subaé: Analog-to-digital conversion

 On March 18, 2013, the physical channel 27 UHF was assigned for the TV Subaé's digital signal operations in Feira de Santana.
 On June 13, the station's digital signal went on air on an experimental basis, making the broadcasts official on July 18, 2013, with a big event.
 A new generator, a new editing room, and new equipment for transmitting the broadcaster's digital signal were deployed.

 On June 4, 2014, the station activated its digital translator at the city of Alagoinhas, and in May 3, in Serrinha.

 In May 2018, TV Subaé activated a digital translator station in the municipality of Conceição do Almeida, through channel 45 UHF.
 On June 15, 2019, this station extended its coverage to the city of Santo Antônio de Jesus.

 TV Subaé shut down its analog signal, over VHF channel 10, on December 5, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 27, using PSIP to display TV Subaé's virtual channel as 10 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 27, using virtual channel 10.

 On July 2, 2021, TV Subaé officially activated subchannels 10.2 and 10.3, branded as Caminhos da Educação, for the exhibition of classes from the municipal education network of Feira de Santana.